Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 Ships in Corsairs Legacy: Progression, Types, Characteristics and Boarding

-This guide covers:
+This article covers:

-• core ship stats (cannons, hull, crew)
+• base ship characteristics (guns, hull, crew)

 • the ship upgrade system

-Overall ship progression in Corsairs Legacy
+Overall Ship Progression in Corsairs Legacy

 Cutter → Schooner → Galleon (not yet added) → Sloop → Snow → Pinnace → Brigantine → Brig → Corvette (not yet added) → Frigate (not yet added) → Lineship